vision-x-nyu/test-set-training/docs/llm_system_summary.md

-# Phase 2 Implementation Summary
+# TsT LLM System Implementation Summary

 ## Overview

-Phase 2 of the TsT LLM integration has been successfully completed!
-We now have a production-ready LLM system that follows DataEnvGym patterns and integrates seamlessly with the Phase 1 unified evaluation framework.
+The TsT LLM integration has been successfully completed!
+We now have a production-ready LLM system that follows DataEnvGym patterns and integrates seamlessly with the unified evaluation framework.

 ## 🎯 What Was Accomplished